 |Getting above the swelling||Possible.|

-Ultrasonography is the most basic preliminary radiological imaging investigation almost always performed.
+Ultrasonography is the most basic preliminary radiological imaging investigation always performed.
 Hypoechoic region within the tunica albuginea is of crucial relevance.
 Other advanced radioimaging tests are of ancillary nature.
 Their findings can be summarized as follows:

 |Abdominal CT||It is most effective in identifying retroperitoneal lymph node involvement.
 Clear visualization of kidney, ureters, retro-crural space and the para-aortic region is feasible.|